Imran Khan interview with the Financial Times - Russia, US and IMF - ExBulletin

 Read more: Imran Khan says he visited Russia after consulting all stakeholders

-In an interview where he signaled his desire to establish better relations with the United States, the head of the PTI, Imran Khan, said that the Pakistan he wants to lead must have good relations with everyone, ” especially the United States”.
+In an interview where he signaled his desire to build better relations with the United States based on mutual respect, PTI leader Imran Khan said that the Pakistan he wants to lead must have good relations with everyone, “especially the United States”.

 “Our relationship with the United States has been like a master-servant relationship, or a master-slave relationship, and we have been used as a mercenary.
 But for that, I blame my own governments more than the United States, a said Imran Khan.